New bounds and constructions for constant weighted $X$-codes

 for some absolute constant $c$, such that $A$ contains no three terms of any arithmetic progressions of length $w$. \end{lemma}

-The specific construction of the set $A$ from Lemma \ref{lem1} can be regarded as an extension of the $3$-AP-free subset of $[n]$ given by Behrend \cite{B1946}: Let $\beta\geq 2$ and $w\geq 1$, for any $1\leq a\leq m$, $a$ can be written as
+The specific construction of the set $A$ from Lemma \ref{lem1} can be regarded as an extension of the $3$-AP-free subset of $[m]$ given by Behrend \cite{B1946} and the detailed construction can be found in Section 5 of \cite{EFR1986}.